design: Carrie Moyer

 When an Avenger group formed in Colorado, dykes there become some of the most active in the country, chaining themselves to the gate of the Governor's Mansion and invading celebrations held by the extreme right.

-Early in the year, the Avengers began looking at the 1993 March on Washington organized to celebrate the anniversary of Stonewall.
+Early in the year, the Avengers began looking at the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
 Lesbians were nearly invisible in the programming.
 The first Dyke March was inevitable.

 On April 24, the evening before the LGBT March on Washington, 20,000 women took to the streets of the capital in the first Dyke March.
 In front of the White House, a dozen Lesbian Avengers stunned the crowd by dramatically eating fire.
 Later Sarah Schulman wrote, "the participants brought the marches home to their cities and countries and created a new tradition."

-The second New York City Dyke March (1994), coinciding with the anniversary of the Stonewall Riots, Gay Games IV, and international human rights conferences, was actually an International Dyke March, attracting as many as 20,000 marchers from all over the world.
+The following year, New York City Avengers threw the Internatioal Dyke March to coincide with the anniversary of the Stonewall Riots, Gay Games IV, and international human rights conferences.
+It attracted as many as 20,000 marchers from all over the world.
 American Avengers converged on New York in a "Pride Ride" doing visibility actions along the way.
 One caravan crossed through the Midwest from Minneapolis via Lansing and Pittsburgh.
-Another caravan took a southerly route, originating in Austin.
+Another caravan took a southerly route, originating in Houston.

 The Dyke March tradition continues in many cities, and has even expanded to Mexico City.